 I use a caulk gun and Liquid Nails Heavy Duty Construction Adhesive to attach the shards to the pots.
 It’s low odor, sets in about 15 minutes and creates a strong bond that’s waterproof.
 It cleans up with water while wet, but I wear latex gloves to avoid contact with skin while using it.
 Follow the manufacturer’s directions for use, applying it outdoors so you have adequate ventilation and wear a mask if needed.

-A little caulk is sufficient but apply enough caulk so you have good contact between your shards and pot, especially if some of your larger shards are curved.
-Don’t worry if some of the caulk seeps beyond the edges of your shard, as it will be hidden by the grout as long as it’s not level with your shard.
-Otherwise use the edge of a putty knife to remove the excess caulk that wouldn’t be covered by the grout.
+A little adhesive is sufficient but apply enough so you have good contact between your shards and pot, especially if some of your larger shards are curved.
+Don’t worry if some seeps beyond the edges of your shard, as it will be hidden by the grout as long as it’s not level with your shard.
+Otherwise use the edge of a putty knife to remove the excess that wouldn’t be covered by the grout.
 Cover the surface of your pot, fitting your pieces together to your liking like you would a puzzle.
 Don’t leave more than 1/2 inch space between your shards for the grout to span.
 Unlike the grouting process, you can stop and start, picking up where you left off and working at your desired pace.

-Once your caulk is cured and your pieces have bonded, (24 – 48 hours), you’re ready to grout.
+Once your adhesive is cured and your pieces have bonded, (24 – 48 hours), you’re ready to grout.
 Premixed grout is a big time saver!
 You’ll need a sanded grout as it’s best for gaps up to 1/2 an inch and resists shrinkage and cracking.
 Grout comes a wide variety of colors so use whatever color you like.
 I like gray as it tends to disappear allowing your mosaic pieces to be the focal point rather than the grout color.

 I found my sanded grout on Amazon.
 It’s available in quart and gallon size buckets.
 I purchased the gallon size and used 2/3 of the bucket to grout my 7 pots.